mattliving/eclipse-color-schemes/README.markdown

 is being targeted by spammers, and the code quality of the `.epf` files was a little lacking (some contained color-unrelated Eclipse settings).

+The color schemes have been created/converted by [anonfunc] [1].

 What is this?
 -------------

-These are the Eclipse colorschemes originally from [eclipsecolorthemes.jottit.com] [1].
+These are the Eclipse colorschemes originally uploaded to [eclipsecolorthemes.jottit.com] [2].

 Visit the original site for more info, and to add more color schemes to the original collection!